 NOTIFICATION OF AWARD

 Notification will be issued prior to the conference.
 Awards will be announced during the NACCS conference.
 We encourage students to seek faculty mentorship in preparing their papers.
-Please contact Dr. Julia Curry-Rodriguez, NACCS Executive Director - email@example.com, if you have any questions about the guidelines or how to seek mentorship in preparing your submissions.
+Please contact the chair if you have any questions at email@example.com if you have any questions about the guidelines or how to seek mentorship in preparing your submissions.

 This award is named for Frederick A. Cervantes, one of the first Chicano political scientists and a pioneer in the development of Chicano Studies.
 The award honors him for his scholarly work and for his commitment to students and student research.
 Cervantes was a member of NACS [sic] in early years of the association.
 Cervantes received his Ph.D. from the University of Washington in 1976.
 His dissertation was entitled "An interpretation of J.V.
 Stalin's political thought."
 Originally from Texas, Cervantes returned and held a faculty position in Corpus Christi at the University.
 On March 22, 1986, he was killed by a drunk driver in a motorcycle accident.